-Midwest Maternal Child Institute (MMCI) is a vocational school, offering an Associate Degree that prepares students to become Certified Professional Midwives (CPM).
+Midwest Maternal Child Institute (MMCI) offers an Associate Degree that prepares students to become Certified Professional Midwives (CPM).
 Depending on the legal status of CPMs in the states in which students reside, they may qualify for licensure.
 MMCI also offers a Diploma and an Associate Degree in Maternal Child Health that prepares students to become Maternal Child Health Specialists (MCHS).
-Because we recognize that many communities are underserved in the area of maternal child health, MMCI especially seeks students who want to serve the well-being of the people and the communities to which they belong
+These programs are specifically designed to meet the needs of adult learners.
+Because we recognize that many communities are underserved in the area of maternal child health, MMCI especially seeks students who want to serve the well-being of the people and the communities to which they belong.